jacobhumston/Pterodactyl-Server-Manager/README.md

 Please wait an hour for your slash commands to register.
 If they never register, please reinvite your bot with the correct invite.

 > **Example of a correct invite:** `https://discord.com/api/oauth2/authorize?client_id=<clientid>&permissions=0&scope=bot%20applications.commands`.

-A more in-depth explanation of invites can be found [here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).
+*A more in-depth explanation of invites can be found [here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).*

-# Commands
+# Your all set!

+If you run into any issues, create an issue here: https://github.com/jacobhumston/Pterodactyl-Server-Manager/issues

+If you did not know already, type `/` in chat to view a list of commands.

+***Happy server managing!***